Moving to Athens, Georgia: A Comprehensive Guide

 Which Neighborhoods in Athens Fit Your Lifestyle?

-Athens offers diverse neighborhoods catering to various lifestyles.
+Athens offers different neighborhoods catering to various lifestyles.
 Five Points is known for its historic charm and proximity to the University of Georgia, making it ideal for academics and students.
 Normaltown provides a more eclectic vibe with local shops and eateries, appealing to young professionals and families.

 • Five Points: Historic charm, close to the University of Georgia